 About the Competition

-Every year, SpaceX holds their annual Hyperloop Pod Competition at their headquarters in Hawthorne, CA. The Hyperloop is a form of rapid transportation conceptualized by Elon Musk in 2013 and has been continually re-conceptualized by startups and student teams across the globe.
+Every year, SpaceX holds its annual Hyperloop Pod Competition at their headquarters in Hawthorne, CA. The Hyperloop is a form of rapid transportation conceptualized by Elon Musk in 2013 and has been continually re-conceptualized by startups and student teams across the globe.
 The ultimate goal for the Hyperloop is to travel at speeds of 700 mph or more and revolutionize transportation in cities around the world.
-At the competition, teams compete in developing a pod that can travel the fastest down a mile long vacuum tube.
+At the competition, teams compete in developing a pod that can travel the fastest down a mile-long vacuum tube.

 University of Washington Hyperloop Team

-SkyCiv sponsored the The University of Washington Hyperloop team last year where they placed #4 in the world and #1 in the nation.
+SkyCiv sponsored the University of Washington Hyperloop team last year where they placed #4 in the world and #1 in the nation.
 An outcome that resulted in 3 of the 6 team members attaining internships at SpaceX!
-What’s even more impressive is they also came in with the cheapest vehicle in the top scoring teams; spending just $35,000, in comparison to some other teams teams budget $230,000 – $1,000,000.
+What’s even more impressive is they also came in with the cheapest vehicle in the top-scoring teams; spending just $35,000, in comparison to some other teams budget $230,000 – $1,000,000.
 SkyCiv is proud to sponsor this team of inspiring, intelligent and resourceful students, who look to make their mark on the competition.

 SpaceX/Tesla CEO Elon Musk alongside Washington Hyperloop team member Mitchell Frimodt

 I caught up with John Buffalo, Structures Lead for the University of Washington Hyperloop team to see how the competition went and how they improved on their design from last year.
 “Last year’s design was really heavy.
 The goal this year was to build a lighter composite, mainly of C channels.”